tagomoris/fluent-plugin-secure-forward/README.md

    * with self-signed certificate (and generate certificate in in\_secure\_forward automatically)
  * authenticate by shared\_key check from both of client(out\_secure\_forward) and server(in\_secure\_forward)
  * authenticate with username / password pairs

-**DON'T USE THIS PLUGIN OF THIS VERSION (v0.0.x) IN PRODUCTION ENVIRONMENT.**

-We need new developer/maintainer of this plugin, who wants to use this plugin in their systems.

 ## Configuration